EvictionLab/eviction-lab-website/content/updates/blog/2022-the-year-we-refused-to-go-back-to-normal/index.md

 2022 materialized several housing wins championed in years prior and gave us a taste of what to expect as housing justice stays at the forefront of the conversation.
 If you strengthened renter protections in your jurisdiction in 2022, we want to celebrate with you.
 This may be shared on our social media handles with your name, location and organization.

+<i>This blog post has been updated for clarity to specify that right to counsel programs in some cases expand already existing legal aid services.</i>

 To share your big win with us, fill out the form below: